Ottawa Sooners

 The Ottawa Sooners are a Canadian football team based in Ottawa.
 The team plays in the Ontario Football Conference of the Canadian Junior Football League.
 The team has achieved success during its play in the CJFL, winning a total of four National Championships (1974, 1979, 1984 and 1992).
 After 35 years of competition (1960–1995) in the CJFL, the Sooners moved to the Quebec Junior Football League for the beginning of the 1996 season.
 There, the Sooners would win three Manson Cup Championships (1997, 2001 and 2002).
 The Sooners rejoined the CJFL for the start of the 2009 season.
 The Sooners have a long history in the city of Ottawa, and while playing in the QJFL they had developed a good rivalry with the Ottawa Junior Riders.

-The Sooners play home games at Keith Harris Stadium located on the campus of Carleton University, but previously played at the Nepean Sportsplex and Landsdowne Park Stadium.
+The Sooners play home games at Gee Gees Field located on the campus of University of Ottawa but previously played at the Nepean Sportsplex and Landsdowne Park Stadium.